 1. What’s your story?
 Where are you from?

 Hi!
 My name is Marije Lytske Hester, I’m a Graphic Designer/Artist/Print Designer from The Netherlands.
 ‘My story’ would go something like this: I grew up in a small quiet town, raised by parents who love art then I left for Amsterdam to study Design (specialized Textile Design) at 19.
-After graduation I decided I wanted to learn from and experience the business-side of design.
-After a few jobs as (apparel) Print Designer in commercial fashion industry in NL, I looked for an opportunity to work in Asia as I felt I was so far away from the production process when working in Europe.
+After graduation, I decided I wanted to learn from and experience the business side of design.
+After a few jobs as (apparel) Print Designer in the commercial fashion industry in NL, I looked for an opportunity to work in Asia as I felt I was so far away from the production process when working in Europe.
 I found that opportunity and moved to Beijing, China at 27.
 It was the best decision I’ve ever made.
-I recently returned to The Netherlands to focus more on my personal design work, however the pull of Asia’s inspiration and opportunities is hard to resist.
+I recently returned to The Netherlands to focus more on my personal design work, however, the pull of Asia’s inspiration and opportunities is hard to resist.

 2. Tell us about your aesthetic.